vinhhoala/ENACT-Business-Models/BusinessModels/RCA.md

       <b>KPIs</b>
     </td>
     <td rowspan="1">
+      <li>Code delivered on a public repository (e.g., github, gitlab) together with documentation and tutorials.</li>
-      <p>KPI1: Acceptance in helping in decision making for the mitigation of detected incidents, KPI2: Inclusion in an innovation plan for  future development and deployment</p>
+      <li>Acceptance in helping in decision making for the mitigation of detected incidents</li>
+      <li>Inclusion in an innovation plan for future development and deployment</li>
     </td>
       </tr>
     <tr>